Language

 Gordon Clarke served as a dedicated Member of the Royal Canadian Mounted Police and led an exemplary career serving Canadians in various capacities for over 60 years.
 Originally from New Brunswick, Gordon began his career with the RCMP in 1957, serving faithfully with many well-deserved and regular promotions.
 You are encouraged to read more about Gordon Clarke here, and understand the many reasons why the NPFBF is proud to honour his legacy, leadership, and invaluable contributions to our Members and Canadians with this award.

-One non-renewable scholarship, valued at $5000 Canadian for one year, is available to eligible students anywhere in Canada that demonstrate exceptional leadership, academic excellence, compassion and support for their community.
+One (1) non-renewable bursary, valued at $5,000 Canadian for one (1) year, is available to eligible students from across Canada that demonstrate exceptional leadership, academic excellence, compassion, and support for their community.

 The Regional Bursaries

-Twelve (12) non-renewable bursaries, valued at $2500 Canadian for one year, are available to eligible students from the following regions: Pacific/North, Prairie, and Atlantic/Central.
-These bursaries are awarded as follows:
+Twelve (12) non-renewable bursaries, each valued at $2500 Canadian for one (1) year, are available to eligible students from the following regions:

-• Four (4) bursaries awarded to students from the Atlantic/Central Region.
+Four (4) bursaries will be awarded by Region.

 Eligibility